 Today, the IAGG is represented in 64 countries around the world and boasts a worldwide membership of over 45,100 people.
 Additionally, it is now also working as a UN consultant and as a member of CONGO (Conference of Non-governmental Organizations).

 AAG is a member of the IAGG and has been actively involved in the executive and council from the beginning.
 Dr. Gary Andrews was the 16th president of the IAGG, from 1997 - 2001.
 Current AAG Board Director Professor Keith Hill is the Immediate Past Chair of the IAGG Asia Oceania Region, whilst AAG past President Professor Julie Byles is the Chair of the IAGG Asia Oceania Region Social Research and Planning Scientific Sub-committee.
 Both Keith and Julie Are AAG’s representatives on the IAGG Council.
 James Beckford Saunders, CEO of AAG, is the Executive Officer of the Asia Oceania Region.

 AAG, ANZSGM and NZAG are partnering to bid for the 2029 IAGG World Congress at the 2021 IAGG World Congress in Argentina.

 IAGG Asia/Oceania Region

 The IAGG Asia/Oceania Region was established in 1978.
 Currently, there are 14 member countries, including Australia, PR China, Hong Kong, India, Indonesia, Japan, DPR Korea, Malaysia, Mongolia, New Zealand, the Philippines, Singapore, Taiwan ROC and Thailand.
-Since 1995, the Region has published an annual newsletter:
+The Region has published an annual newsletter:

 If you would like to know more you can contact James Beckford Saunders, Executive Officer of the IAGG Asia Oceania Region at E:firstname.lastname@example.org